 For this reason, recreational strains of cannabis generally contain higher levels of THC, while medicinal cannabis might focus on either CBD or THC, depending on the condition being treated.

 One of the biggest hurdles for the medicinal cannabis movement in recent years has been the psychoactivity of THC.
-The advent of CBD research and understanding has helped to mitigate this problem, demonstrating the therapeutic benefits of cannabis in the absence of psychoactive compound, THC.
+The advent of CBD research and understanding has helped to mitigate this problem, demonstrating the possible therapeutic benefits of cannabis in the absence of psychoactive compound, THC.
 The understanding and popularization of CBD has had a profound impact on the way the medical community and the public interpret cannabis and its place in medicine.

 Doctors and healthcare professionals are becoming more open to the prescription of CBD products in the treatment of certain illnesses.
 The lack of psychoactivity, minimal side effects and the sustainability of CBD production are all reasons that CBD has received positive attention from the medical community.
 CBD has been legalized almost everywhere in Europe (with the exception of some countries such as Slovakia), in the USA and Australia, and the US government has even patented the medical use of CBD.